NB Psychiatry

 • Medications: Certain medications can help to improve cognitive function in people with Alzheimer’s disease.

-• Non-pharmacological therapies: Non-pharmacological therapies, such as cognitive stimulation therapy, occupational therapy, and physical therapy, can help to improve cognitive function and maintain independence.
+• Non-pharmacological therapies: Non-pharmacological therapies, such as cognitive stimulation therapy, occupational therapy, and physical therapy, can improve cognitive function and maintain independence.

-• Supportive care: Supportive care, such as providing assistance with activities of daily living, can help to improve the quality of life for people with dementia.
+• Supportive care: Supportive care can help to improve the quality of life for people with dementia.

 • Behavioral therapies: Behavioral therapies, such as reality orientation therapy, can help manage behavioral symptoms such as agitation, depression, and insomnia.

-• Support for caregivers: Support for caregivers, such as counseling, respite care, and support groups, can help to reduce stress and improve the well-being of caregivers.
+• Support for caregivers: Support for caregivers, such as counseling, respite care, and support groups, can aid in decreasing stress and improve the overall well-being of caregivers.

 Novus Beginning Psychiatry: Your Path to Health and Wellness Starts Here!